Sports in Denver

 Denver is home to many professional sports teams who are based out of Denver and surrounding cities in the metropolitan area.
 It is also one of the twelve American cities to house a team from each of the four major league sports.
 All four of its teams play their home games near downtown with three active sports venues which includes Empower Field at Mile High, home of the Denver Broncos; Ball Arena, home of the Colorado Avalanche and Denver Nuggets; and Coors Field, home of the Colorado Rockies.
 There is also a Major League Soccer (MLS) team based in the Denver metro area (Colorado Rapids), but they do not play their home games in the city of Denver; the team is located in nearby Commerce City.

 Denver, and the wider metropolitan area, is home to six college sports teams with two schools having NCAA Division I programs and four schools with NCAA Division II programs.
 The Division I Colorado Buffaloes are located in Boulder which is part of the metro area while the Denver Pioneers are located in Denver.
-Division II Metro State Roadrunners and Regis Rangers are also located in Denver, while Colorado Christian University and the Colorado School of Mines are located in the western Denver suburbs of Lakewood and Golden respectively.
+Division II MSU Denver Roadrunners and Regis Rangers are also located in Denver, while Colorado Christian University and the Colorado School of Mines are located in the western Denver suburbs of Lakewood and Golden respectively.